ga-wdi-lessons/devise/readme.md

 > 15 minutes exercise.
 5 minutes review.

 1. Create a new migration to add a user_id column to comments
-1. Associate the `current_user` with newly created posts
+1. Associate the `current_user` with newly created comments
 1. Prevent User's from editing / deleting other's comments

 ## Closing / Questions